katlogic/WindowsD/README.md

 3. Global hooks.
 These can be installed only by kernel drivers, and hook directly to registry operation calls.
    These are not per-key.
 Originally designed for AV software, but malware has use for it too.

-Note that both methods work at run time, they are not permanent permission within the registry.
+Note that all methods work at run time, they are not permanent permission within the registry.
 "Protection" like this, unlike permissions, works only within the currently running session.

 WindowsD allows you to override and control both methods.

-Method 1 example.
+#### Method 1
 Parameters `/RD` and `/RE`:

 ```
 > wind64 /RE \Registry\Machine\SYSTEM\CurrentControlSet\Control\Services